 - Allergen immunotherapy involves the regular administration of gradually increasing doses of the causative allergen.
 It can be given to the cat as an injection or drops under the tongue (sublingual).
 The purpose of immunotherapy is to change the way the cat’s immune system responds to allergens so that it no longer responds.

 - Consider switching to canned cat food or a homemade cooked or raw diet.

 - Store dry food in an airtight container in a cool and dry area.

-- Buy small bags of food (cat and human) and store in the freezer, this won’t kill the mites but will prevent them from reproducing.
+- Buy small bags of food (cat and human) and store them in the freezer, this won’t kill the mites but will prevent them from reproducing.

-- If freezer space is an issue, decant dry food from the bag and store in an airtight container, avoid pouring the dusty debris from the bottom of the bag into the container.
+- If freezer space is an issue, decant dry food from the bag and store it in an airtight container, avoid pouring the dusty debris from the bottom of the bag into the container.

 - Wash the storage container in hot soapy water and thoroughly dry before you add new food.

 - Dispose of pet food bags immediately, in the outside garbage bin.

 - Always use food before it has reached its use-by date.

 - Reduce humidity in the house, storage mites thrive in humidity of 65-85%.